 - From the Routines menu, tap the plus icon in the upper-right.

 - Enter a name.
-Make it short yet memorable, especially if the routine is voice-triggered and you need to remember the key phrase — it’s easier to say “Alexa, Go Dark” than “Alexa, Kitchen and Living Room Nighttime Shutdown.”
+Make it short yet memorable, especially if the routine is voice-triggered and you need to remember the keyphrase — it’s easier to say “Alexa, Go Dark” than “Alexa, Kitchen and Living Room Nighttime Shutdown.”

 - Tap When this happens to choose trigger conditions.
-You’ll see various categories, such as Voice, Schedule, Smart Home, Location, and Sound Detection, each with its own sub-settings.
+You’ll see various categories, such as Voice, Schedule, Smart Home, and Sound Detection, each with its own sub-settings.
 There’s a huge range of possibilities, so we won’t go into detail except to recommend limiting triggers to contexts you can count on.
-If you commute daily, but your partner frequently works from home, you shouldn’t have all the lights turned off whenever you leave the house.
+If you commute daily, but your partner frequently works from home, you shouldn’t have all the lights turn off whenever you leave the house.
 It might be better to schedule lighting changes, such as having them come on 30 minutes before sunrise, and shut off after you’ve both gone to bed.

 - Tap Add action to choose what will happen when a trigger condition is met.
 Here the categories are limited only by your hardware and services, particularly since you can add multiple actions to the same routine.
-A “good night” routine might shut off the lights, lock the doors, lower the thermostat, and reduce the volume on your bedside Echo before it starts shuffling ambient music from Spotify.
+A “good night” routine might shut off lights, lock doors, lower the thermostat, and reduce the volume on your bedside Echo before it starts shuffling ambient music from Spotify.

 - Remember to Save or Enable a routine (the exact button depends on context) to have it take effect.